 - 6 garlic cloves, chopped

 - Pre-heat the oven to 180C gas 4.

-- Mix all the ingredients for the marinade together well and pour over the lamb both sides and rub in well.
-You can leave overnight if you want its up to you.
+- Mix together all the ingredients for the marinade together really well.
+Pour over both sides of the lamb and rub in well.
+You can leave overnight if you want; it is up to you.

 - Place the potatoes into a deep baking dish or tray, then add the tomatoes and peppers.

-- Place the marinated lamb on top plus any marinade that’s left over.
+- Place the marinated lamb on top plus any marinade that is left over.

 - Pour in the water and the stock cube crumbled up and a little more salt and pepper.

-- Cover with baking parchment and foil and pop into the oven and cook for 2 hours.
+- Cover with baking parchment and foil, pop into the oven and cook for 2 hours.

 - At the 2-hour mark, remove the foil and parchment, turn the oven up to 220C gas 7 and cook the dish until it takes a nice colour, say 30 minutes.

 - Once browned, remove the lamb from the tray and rest.
 Add the cheese to the potatoes and warm through.

 - Serve in thick slices with the peppers, potatoes and tomatoes.

 - I serve a Greek salad separately.